Orfium/toolbox/documentation/docs/modules/routing.md

 sidebar_label: 'Routing'
 sidebar_position: 1
 ---

 # Overview

 Routing is about getting all the pieces of your Application together.
 In order to avoid application having their own route system toolbox is providing all the necessary system to accomplish routing on your application through a simple configuration.

+## Structure

+Is important to take a look on the structure to understand how the routing works.

+The structure consists of two things: [`routes`](/docs/api/modules#routeitem) and [`fallbackPaths`](/docs/api/modules#fallbackpath)

+For each fallbackPath you provide there must be a defined route otherwise it will redirect to a dead page.

 ## Usage